janisAnup/Movie-Explorer/README.md

 Hey Janis here <br>
-This is my 2nd task as an intern at Next24Tech
+This is my 2nd task as an intern at Next24Tech<br>
 🎬 Movie Explorer<br>
 A sleek and interactive web application built using Streamlit that allows users to explore movies by genre and view key movie details such as rating, popularity, tags, and more.
-This was developed as part of Task 2 for my internship at Next24Tech.
+This was developed as part of Task 2 for my internship at Next24Tech.<br>

-📌 Features
+📌 Features<br>
-🔍 Filter movies based on genre
+🔍 Filter movies based on genre<br>

-🎥 View movie details like:
+🎥 View movie details like:<br>
-Title & release date
+Title & release date<br>
-Genre and tags
+Genre and tags<br>
-Rating and popularity
+Rating and popularity<br>
-Overview (short summary)
+Overview (short summary)<br>
-🧠 Caching for better performance
+🧠 Caching for better performance<br>
-📁 Data processed from CSV files (movies_metadata.csv, keywords.csv, links.csv)
+📁 Data processed from CSV files (movies_metadata.csv, keywords.csv, links.csv)<br>

-🛠️ Technologies Used
+🛠️ Technologies Used<br>
-Python 3
+Python 3<br>
-Streamlit
+Streamlit<br>
-Pandas
+Pandas<br>
-AST (Abstract Syntax Trees)
+AST (Abstract Syntax Trees)<br>

 📂 Folder Structure
 <pre>